team-decent/decent-bench/docs/source/user.rst

 **Note**: In order for metrics to work, use :attr:`Agent.x <decent_bench.agents.Agent.x>` to update the local primal variable.
-Similarly, in order for the benchmark problem's communication schemes to be applied, use the :attr:`~decent_bench.networks.P2PNetwork` object to retrieve agents and to send and receive messages.
+Similarly, in order for the benchmark problem's communication schemes to be applied, use the :attr:`~decent_bench.networks.P2PNetwork`/ :attr:`~decent_bench.networks.FedNetwork` object to retrieve agents and to send and receive messages.
-Be sure to use :meth:`~decent_bench.networks.P2PNetwork.active_agents` to during algorithm runtime, so that asynchrony is properly handled.
+Be sure to use :meth:`~decent_bench.networks.Network.active_agents` during algorithm runtime, so that asynchrony is properly handled.

 .. code-block:: python